gomako/covid-19-face-shield/README.md

 # Covid 19 Face Shield/Visor For Stackable 3D Printing On Single Nozzle Printer

-This is my version of the shield from [3dverkstan.se](https://3dverkstan.se/protective-visor/) that stacks well on my single nozzle 3D printer (Creality CR205) using PLA.
+Using the excellent shield from [3dverkstan.se](https://3dverkstan.se/protective-visor/) I set up an STL file that stacks well on my single nozzle 3D printer (Creality CR205) using PLA.
 I am very new to 3D printing and there is a *lot* of information out there, but this is what works for me.
 Mainly I didn't realise that you literally left a small gap between the rows and that space is what causes the weak link between rows that allows you to snap the visors apart without haveing to clean up a load of support material.

+I followed pretty much everything in this [video](https://www.youtube.com/watch?v=3pK8DqJyOPU) so big shout out to Desktop Makes on YouTube.

+The only reason I made this repo is to save people like me that aren't 1337 3D printing wizards some time and get straight to printing.

 **If you just want the STL files, download this repo and save the file.
 Currently there's only a 2 stack version, but I intend to add more to the repo going forward**